datawithyuna/Project/Airline Sentiment Analysis/README.md

 ## 📌 Overview

 This project analyzes the sentiment of airline customers from Twitter comment data using machine learning models.
-The main goal is to classify customer tweets into **positive**, **neutral**, or **negative** sentiment based on their content.

 - **Problem Statement**:
   Airline companies frequently receive customer feedback on platforms like Twitter.
-  These tweets reflect public opinion but are unstructured and voluminous, making it difficult for companies to systematically understand and respond to them.
+  These tweets reflect public opinion but are unstructured and voluminous, making it difficult for companies to understand and respond to them systematically.

 - **Goal**:
   This project aims to **build a machine learning model that can automatically classify the sentiment (positive, neutral, negative) of a tweet**, enabling better real-time monitoring of customer opinions.